Carlos Colón

-Carlos Edwin Colón González Sr. (born July 18, 1948) is a Puerto Rican wrestling promoter and former professional wrestler, better known as Carlitos Colón or simply Carlos Colón.
+Carlos Edwin Colón González Sr. (born July 18, 1948) is a Puerto Rican wrestling promoter and retired professional wrestler, better known as Carlitos Colón or simply Carlos Colón.
 He is, along with Victor Jovica, an owner of the Puerto Rican wrestling promotion World Wrestling Council (WWC), where he has held the WWC Universal Heavyweight Championship a record 26 times.
-He is the patriarch of the Colón wrestling family, composed by his sons Carly and Eddie, daughter Stacy and nephew Orlando.
+He is the patriarch of the Colón wrestling family, composed of his sons Carlos and Eddie, daughter Stacy and nephew Orlando.
 In 2014, he was inducted into the WWE Hall of Fame and the following year into the Wrestling Observer Newsletter Hall of Fame.

 Professional wrestling career

+Early years (1966–1973)

 Due to his admiration for wrestlers Antonino Rocca and Miguel Pérez, Colón became a member at the gym they trained at in New York, practicing wrestling moves and cleaning the place occasionally to pay his dues.
 His dedication and affability helped him gain the respect of his peers, as well as the occasional wrestling match.
-His first bout occurred in Boston, Massachusetts, on February 16, 1966, when he wrestled Bobo Brazil.
+His first bout occurred in Boston, Massachusetts, on February 16, 1966, when he wrestled Hobo Brazil.
 Colon was paid US$15.00 for his participation in his first match.
 He eventually became an itinerant wrestler in the eastern states of the United States and in Canada, including 1 match in the World Wide Wrestling Federation (WWWF) in December 1967, and several in 1968.
 Over the following three years, with Montreal as his place of residence.